gitShibi/JMS-Stock-Market-Analysis/README.md

 🚀 With its interactive components and predictive capabilities, the dashboard empowers users to make data-driven investment decisions efficiently.

 ### Results and Discussion
+This section presents the results of the stock price forecasting models using ARIMA and LSTM across three time horizons: Short Range, Medium Range, and Long Range.
+The key evaluation metrics considered are Root Mean Square Error (RMSE), Mean Absolute Error (MAE), and Mean Absolute Percentage Error (MAPE).
+These metrics help assess the accuracy and reliability of each model.

+1. ## Short-Range Forecasting Performance
+Short-range forecasting evaluates the models' ability to predict stock prices in the near future.
+The results are as follows:
+Stock	Model	RMSE	MAE	MAPE (%)
+ABNB	LSTM	0.5448	0.3681	0.28%
+	ARIMA	0.5350	0.4729	0.36%
+BKNG	LSTM	16.6791	12.79	0.27%
+	ARIMA	15.1332	11.0473	0.23%
+EXPE	LSTM	0.7163	0.5486	0.32%
+	ARIMA	0.4933	0.3661	0.22%
+MAR	LSTM	0.0382	0.0259	3.16%
+	ARIMA	1.2291	1.1327	0.39%
+Short-Range Key Insights:
+•	Lower RMSE and MAPE values indicate better model performance.
+•	For ABNB, ARIMA performed slightly better in terms of RMSE (0.5350 vs. 0.5448) but had a higher MAE than LSTM.
+•	For BKNG and EXPE, ARIMA outperformed LSTM with significantly lower RMSE, MAE, and MAPE values.
+•	For MAR, LSTM showed better performance with the lowest RMSE (0.0382) and MAE (0.0259), although ARIMA had a lower MAPE (0.39% vs. 3.16%).
+🔹 Conclusion for Short Range:
+ARIMA generally provided better short-term predictions, particularly for BKNG and EXPE, where it significantly reduced the error compared to LSTM.
+However, LSTM performed slightly better for MAR, suggesting it may be more effective for certain stocks.

+2. ## Medium-Range Forecasting Performance
+Medium-range forecasting assesses the models' ability to predict stock prices over a slightly longer horizon.
+Stock	Model	RMSE	MAE	MAPE (%)
+ABNB	LSTM	3.4259	2.8584	2.13%
+	ARIMA	1.8117	1.3461	1.01%
+BKNG	LSTM	92.2659	75.3718	1.61%
+	ARIMA	77.5974	67.0683	1.42%
+EXPE	LSTM	7.3502	5.9608	8.09%
+	ARIMA	2.4233	1.8677	1.12%
+MAR	LSTM	4.4342	3.5057	1.28%
+	ARIMA	2.8700	2.2488	0.82%
+Medium-Range Key Insights:
+•	For all stocks, ARIMA outperformed LSTM with lower RMSE, MAE, and MAPE values.
+•	The largest improvement was for EXPE, where ARIMA reduced RMSE from 7.35 (LSTM) to 2.42, MAE from 5.96 to 1.86, and MAPE from 8.09% to 1.12%.
+•	Similar improvements were seen in ABNB, BKNG, and MAR, where ARIMA consistently had lower error rates.
+🔹 Conclusion for Medium Range:
+ARIMA was the superior model for all stocks in medium-range forecasting, showing better accuracy and lower prediction errors compared to LSTM.

+3. ## Long-Range Forecasting Performance
+Long-range forecasting evaluates the models' predictive power over extended periods.
+Stock	Model	RMSE	MAE	MAPE (%)
+ABNB	LSTM	7.0142	5.3393	4.11%
+	ARIMA	4.2303	3.1011	2.32%
+BKNG	LSTM	374.1403	216.5242	24.52%
+	ARIMA	261.7524	123.6059	16.14%
+EXPE	LSTM	10.9731	8.0868	6.27%
+	ARIMA	29.1734	24.1380	21.62%
+MAR	LSTM	23.1361	12.4462	11.06%
+	ARIMA	16.4630	6.2004	5.98%
+Long-Range Key Insights:
+•	ARIMA still performed better than LSTM for ABNB and BKNG, with lower RMSE, MAE, and MAPE values.
+•	However, for EXPE and MAR, LSTM showed better results in RMSE and MAE, while ARIMA had higher errors.
+•	The biggest gap was in BKNG, where ARIMA improved RMSE from 374.14 (LSTM) to 261.75 and reduced MAPE from 24.52% to 16.14%.
+•	Despite ARIMA's lower errors, both models struggled with long-term forecasts, with error rates increasing significantly over time.
+🔹 Conclusion for Long Range:
+For ABNB and BKNG, ARIMA was the better choice, while EXPE and MAR had better results with LSTM.
+However, long-range forecasting remains challenging for both models, with errors increasing significantly compared to short- and medium-range predictions.

+# Final Model Comparison and Business Insights
+Overall Best Model Per Time Horizon:
+•	Short Range → ARIMA (Best for BKNG & EXPE), LSTM (Best for MAR)
+•	Medium Range → ARIMA outperformed LSTM for all stocks
+•	Long Range → ARIMA was better for ABNB & BKNG, but LSTM worked better for EXPE & MAR Key Business Takeaways:
+•	ARIMA is the best choice for short- and medium-term predictions, offering higher accuracy and lower errors.
+•	LSTM struggles in short-range and medium-range forecasting but may perform better for some long-range stock predictions.
+•	Long-range forecasting remains unreliable with both models, indicating the need for alternative approaches, such as hybrid models (ARIMA + LSTM) or more advanced deep learning techniques.

+# Conclusion & Future Work
+•	The ARIMA model consistently outperformed LSTM in short- and medium-range predictions, making it a strong choice for stock traders focusing on short- to mid-term investments.
+•	Long-range forecasting remains challenging, suggesting that future work should explore hybrid models that combine ARIMA’s strengths in short-term forecasting with LSTM’s ability to capture complex patterns.
+•	Additional market indicators (e.g., macroeconomic trends, social sentiment analysis) could improve prediction accuracy.
+By leveraging the best model per time horizon, investors and traders can make more informed decisions when analyzing stock price movements.